 All of those things are involved in it.

-So let's come to Matthew 6 and again, look at the model prayer.
-Last time we covered v 11, "Give us this day our daily bread."
-So this time we're going to cover v 12: "And forgive us our debts, as we also forgive our debtors."
-And when I first read that, I thought: 'Hooray!
+Matthew 6:11-the model prayer: "Give us this day our daily bread.
+And forgive us our debts, as we also forgive our debtors" (vs 11-12).

+When I first read that, I thought: 'Hooray!
 Boy I won't owe any money.'
 Well, it doesn't mean that.
 It means this: When you sin you have a debt!
 You've incurred a debt.
 You owe something to someone.
-"Forgive us our debts, as we also forgive our debtors."

-Now we're going to see that forgiveness there are two sides to the coin.
-Let's come here to Luke 11 and let's see the parallel account-and it talks, in this case, about sins, rather than just debts.
-So God wanted us to understand: Debts would be more in the way of faults and difficulties and quirks and problems.
-Here we have in Luke 11:4, we have concerning sin.
-"And forgive us our sins, as we ourselves also forgive everyone who is indebted to us... [or that is, who has sinned against us-and then, notice this, same thing with Matt.
-6:] ...and lead us not into temptation, but rescue us from the evil one."
-Because we will see there is a connection here in forgiveness or lack of forgiveness.
+Now we're going to see that there are two sides to the coin to forgiveness.
+Let's see the parallel account, and it talks, in this case, about sins, rather than just debts.
+God wanted us to understand: Debts would be more in the way of faults, difficulties, quirks and problems.

+Luke 11:4-concerning sin.
+"And forgive us our sins, as we ourselves also forgive everyone who is indebted to us... [who has sinned against us-and then the same thing with Matt.
+6]: ...and lead us not into temptation, but rescue us from the evil one."
+We will see there is a connection here in forgiveness or lack of forgiveness.

-Now, let's come to Psalm 130, and let's see that all forgiveness comes from God.
-And as we covered during the Feast, Judge Righteous Judgment, God is going to judge everyone of us according to our works.
-So here in Psalm 130 we have something which helps us understand about forgiveness, and we will see, understanding about the forgiveness which comes from God.
-And of course, that ties in with the sacrifice of Jesus Christ and His shed blood and His broken body and everything like that.
+Let's see that all forgiveness comes from God-see sermon series: Judge Righteous Judgment-and God is going to judge every one of us according to our works.
+In Psa.
+130 we have something that helps us understand about forgiveness, the forgiveness that comes from God!
+That ties in with the sacrifice of Jesus Christ and His shed blood and His broken body and everything like that.

-Now, Psalm 130:1: "Out of the depths have I cried unto You, O LORD....
-[Now, we'll get into that a little bit later-how to pray when you're in deep trouble.
-So here is deep trouble.] ...Lord, hear my voice: let Your ears be attentive to the voice of my supplications.
-If You, LORD, should mark iniquities, O Lord, who shall stand?...
-[Because all have 'sinned and come short of the glory of God.'
-And this is why God gives the command that we are to forgive because we want forgiveness.] ...But there is forgiveness with You, that You may be feared....
-[And you can put there that you may be loved, everything like that goes with it.] ...
-I wait for the LORD, my soul does wait, and in His Word do I hope....
-[So, forgiveness brings hope, because it cleans the slate.
-Forgiveness brings hope.] ...
-My soul waits for the Lord more than they that watch for the morning: I say, more than they that watch for the morning.
-Let Israel hope in the LORD: for with the LORD there is mercy, and with Him is plenteous redemption.
-And He shall redeem Israel from all his iniquities" (vs 1-8).
-Now that also shows God's overall plan that He's going to accomplish.
+Psalm 130:1: "Out of the depths have I cried unto You, O LORD...."
+We'll get into that a little bit later: how to pray when you're in deep trouble.

+Here is deep trouble, v 2: "LORD, hearken unto my voice, and let Your ears be attentive to the voice of my supplications.
+If You, LORD, should mark iniquities, O LORD, who shall stand?" (vs 2-3)-because all have sinned and come short of the glory of God!
+This is why God gives the command that we are to forgive because we want forgiveness.

+Verse 4: "But there is forgiveness with You, that You [God] may be feared."
+You can put there that You may be loved, everything like that goes with it!

+Verse 5: "I wait for the LORD, my soul does wait, and in His Word do I hope."
+Forgiveness brings hope, because it cleans the slate; forgiveness brings hope!

+Verse 6: "My soul waits for the LORD more than those who watch for the morning; I say, more than those who watch for the morning.
+Let Israel hope in the LORD; for with the LORD there is mercy, and with Him is plentiful redemption.
+And He shall redeem Israel from all his iniquities" (vs 5-8).
+That also shows God's overall plan that He's going to accomplish!

-Now let's come to the New Testament, Acts, the third [corrected] chapter, and let's see something else concerning forgiveness.
+Now let's see something else concerning forgiveness.
 This is where the apostles were hauled before the Sanhedrin for healing the man who had been there begging at the Gate Beautiful; and they couldn't gainsay what was done.
-They brought him in there and when he was healed everyone came running to see it-they were greatly amazed (v 11).
+They brought him in there and when he was healed everyone came running to see it-they were greatly amazed (Acts 3:11).